Lesson 7: New Testament Organization (Part 2)

 However, John’s letters have much to say.
-Speaking on themes of love, truth, and laced with warnings to not be swept away by false teaching, these letters offer valuable guidance even today.
+Speaking on themes of love, truth, and laced with warnings not to be swept away by false teachings, these letters offer valuable guidance even today.

 The last of the general letters is Jude, whose author bore the same name.
-Jude was also a brother of Jesus and, like James, did not believe in his brother from the beginning.
-He wrote in about 65 A.D.
-Like 2nd and 3rd John, Jude has only one chapter.
+Jude was also a brother of Jesus and, like James, did not believe in His brother from the beginning.
+He wrote in about 65 AD.
+Similar to 2 and 3 John, Jude has only one chapter.
 The theme is to avoid evil-doers and do good.

 • Alright, what’s the last book of the New Testament?
 (Revelation, not Revelations)

-Revelation is the only New Testament book of prophesy, and it has long been studied as a book that offers us clues to the end of the age, and indeed it does.
-But it also a book that had a first-century purpose, and it’s themes are much simpler than have been sensationalized by our modern times.
+Revelation is the only New Testament book of prophesy.
+It has been studied for centuries as a book that offers us clues to the end of the age, and indeed it does.
+But it is also a book that had a first-century purpose, and it’s themes are much simpler than have been sensationalized by our modern times.

 The apostle John recorded the words of Revelation as they were spoken to him by Jesus when he was in captivity on an Island called Patmos.

-There are many interesting passages in Revelation, here are some popular ones: Revelation 1:3, 3:16, The New Jerusalem Revelation 21 (If time permits, have someone read these passages)
+There are many interesting passages in Revelation, here are some popular ones: Revelation 1:3; 3:16; and The New Jerusalem Revelation 21.
+(If time permits, have someone read these passages.)

 MAKING IT REAL (10 minutes)

 That’s it!
-Let’s recite all the books we covered today, starting in 1 Thessalonians and going all the way through Revelation.
+Let’s recite all the books we covered today, starting with 1 Thessalonians all the way through Revelation.
 Now let’s do Matthew through Revelation.
 (Say these together with the students)